AndreiNica85/JavaFXMinesSweeper/README.md

 Final Version 1.0

 If you want to check out the code and try it in Console in IDE you need javaFX SDK 19 installed.
-Just add the library in your IDE and add the javafx SDK 19 modules to your project.
+Just add the libraries in your IDE and add the javafx SDK 19 modules to your project.
 You may use Java JDK 17 or higher.

+In "Run Configurations" set the Main class as "Main" and in "Add VM options" setting add this line:

+--module-path "C:\Program Files\Java\javafx-sdk-19\lib" --add-modules javafx.controls,javafx.fxml

 If you just want to have fun and play just install it with .msi Installer for Windows available in folder  "out/artifacts/JavaFXMinesSweeper_jar"